jtsu03/Josh_Tsutaoka_data_analytics_portfolio/README.md

 ## Overview
 Welcome to my professional data analytics portfolio.
-This repository highlights a collection of projects that demonstrate my analytical, technical, and business problem-solving skills developed through academic and applied data experience at **Loyola Marymount University (M.S.
-Business Analytics)**.
+This repository highlights a collection of projects that demonstrate my analytical, technical, and business problem-solving skills developed through academic and applied data experience.

 Each project showcases a unique analytical approach — from machine learning and econometrics to KPI dashboards and forecasting — combining technical execution with business insight.